-You should not take naratriptan if you have used other triptan or ergot-type migraine medicines within the past 24 hours.
-Some examples of triptan medicines are almotriptan (Axert™), eletriptan (Relpax®), frovatriptan (Frova®), rizatriptan (Maxalt®), sumatriptan (Imitrex®, Treximet®), and zolmitriptan (Zomig®).
+Do not take this medicine if you have used other triptan or ergot-type migraine medicines within the past 24 hours.
+Some examples of triptan medicines are almotriptan (Axert®), eletriptan (Relpax®), frovatriptan (Frova®), rizatriptan (Maxalt®), sumatriptan (Imitrex®, Treximet®), and zolmitriptan (Zomig®).
 Some examples of ergot-type medicines are dihydroergotamine (D.H.E.
-45®, Migranal®) and ergotamine (Bellergal®, Cafergot®, Ergomar®, or Wigraine®).
+45®, Migranal®) and ergotamine (Bellergal®, Cafergot®, Ergomar®, Wigraine®).

-Check with your doctor if you used naratriptan and your migraine did not go away, or if your migraine got worse or started occurring more often.
+Check with your doctor if you used this medicine and your migraine did not go away, or if your migraine got worse or started occurring more often.

 Make sure your doctor knows about all the other medicines you are using.
 Naratriptan may cause a serious condition called serotonin syndrome when taken with some medicines.
 This includes medicines to treat depression, such as citalopram (Celexa®), duloxetine (Cymbalta®), escitalopram (Lexapro®), fluoxetine (Prozac®, Sarafem®, Symbyax®), fluvoxamine (Luvox®), olanzapine (Zyprexa®), paroxetine (Paxil®), sertraline (Zoloft®), or venlafaxine (Effexor®).
 Check with your doctor right away if you have agitation, confusion, diarrhea, excitement while talking that is not normal, fever, overactive reflexes, poor coordination, restlessness, shivering, sweating, trembling or shaking that you cannot control, or twitching.
 These could be symptoms of serotonin syndrome.